 Acadian's forest planning and operations for the NB Timberlands and management of the Crown Timber License have been third-party certified to the Sustainable Forestry Initiative® since 2000 and the Maine Timberlands have been third-party certified since 2011.
-In 2018, the NB Timberlands successfully completed a surveillance audit to the SFI® 2015-2019 standard by SAI Global and Maine Timberlands also completed a surveillance audit to the SFI® 2015-2019 Standard by NSF Strategic International Registrations.
-Third party sustainable forestry audits are conducted annually as either surveillance or full re-certification audit (required every five years).
-Third party certifications provide the general public, Acadian's customers and environmental groups with knowledge that the assets are well managed in accordance with industry best practice.
+In 2019, NB Timberlands successfully completed a surveillance audit to the SFI® 2015-2019 standard by SAI Global and Maine Timberlands successfully underwent a re-certification audit to the SFI® 2015-2019 Standard by NSF Strategic International Registrations.
+Third party sustainable forestry audits are conducted annually as either surveillance audits or full re-certification audits (required every five years).
+Third party certifications provide the general public, Acadian's customers, and environmental groups with knowledge that the assets are well managed in accordance with industry best practices.
 The SFI® program is a comprehensive system of principles, objectives and performance measures developed by foresters, conservationists and scientists, designed to assure the sustainability of forests for current and future generations.
 This standard includes requirements for the protection of wildlife, plants, soil and water quality.

-The approximately 190,000 acre conservation easement on the Maine Timberlands contains sustainable forestry requirements that are very comparable to SFI[®].
+Additionally, the approximately 190,000 acre conservation easement on the Maine Timberlands contains sustainable forestry requirements that are very compatible with the SFI® Standard.
 An independent third party monitors that portion of the timberlands for compliance with those criteria every year.
 The Maine Timberlands have been found to be in compliance each year to date.